-Cheetah Cubs Birth - LIVE Channel
+Cheetah Cubs Birth - LIVE Baby Monitor

 The Hoedspruit Endangered Species Centre (HESC) focuses on the conservation of rare, vulnerable or endangered animals.
 Cheetah Conservation is one of their core disciplines.

 It is expected that a few hours before the birth is about to take place she will begin going in and out of the small room.
 Once that starts to happen the actual birth should follow shortly.
 The birth will last for several hours, depending on how many cubs she has.
-Her last litter had 5 cubs.